jamiltz/mobile-training-todo/README.md

 ## Users

-There are three users defined in the config file:
+There are two users defined in the config file:
 	- user1
 	- user2